santshvm/QR-Code-Generator-/README.md

 ## Usage:

 To generate a QR code, users simply run the application from the terminal.
-They are prompted to enter the URL they wish to encode and specify the output file name.
+They are prompted to enter the URL they wish to encode in the terminal.
 The application then processes the input and generates the QR code image, which is saved in the project directory.

 To run the application from the terminal: